Stochastic Shortest Path: Minimax, Parameter-Free and Towards Horizon-Free Regret: Unknown : Parameter-Free

-\item $C_t$ denotes the cumulative cost up to time step $t$ (included) that is accumulated in the execution of the subroutine \PHASE in which time step $t$ belongs.
+We begin by defining notations and concepts exclusively used in this section: \begin{itemize}[leftmargin=.2in,topsep=-1.5pt,itemsep=1pt,partopsep=0pt, parsep=0pt] \item $C_t$ denotes the cumulative cost up to time step $t$ (included) that is accumulated in the execution of the subroutine \PHASE in which time step $t$ belongs.
 Importantly, note that the cumulative cost $C_t$ is initialized to $0$ at the beginning of each \PHASE (line \ref{line_reinitialize_cost_tracker} of Alg.\,\ref{algophase}).
-Also note that re-planning (i.e., a \VISGO procedure) occurs whenever the estimate $\wt B$ is changed.

-\item Denote by $t_m$ the time step at the end of the current interval $m$, and by $k_m$ the episode in which the time step $t_m$ belongs. $\wt{B}_m$ denotes the value of $\wt B$ at time step $t_m$. $C_m$ denotes $C_{t_m}$, i.e., the cumulative cost up to interval $m$ (included) in the execution of the \PHASE in which interval $m$ belongs.
+Also note that re-planning (i.e., a \VISGO procedure) occurs whenever the estimate $\wt B$ is changed. \item Denote by $t_m$ the time step at the end of the current interval $m$, and by $k_m$ the episode in which the time step $t_m$ belongs. $\wt{B}_m$ denotes the value of $\wt B$ at time step $t_m$. $C_m$ denotes $C_{t_m}$, i.e., the cumulative cost up to interval $m$ (included) in the execution of the \PHASE in which interval $m$ belongs. \end{itemize}